ramrom/rams_dot_files/cheatsheets/shell_cheatsheet.md

 ```

 ### COMMAND LINE NAVIGATION (ZSH AND BASH DEFAULTS)
+- `ctrl-c` - send current process SIGINT
+- `ctrl-z` - suspend/stop process to background
+- `ctrl-d` - sends EOF or del char
+    - for EOF, most shells like bash/zsh will basically run the `exit` command
+    - if not at 1st char in prompt, delete char in front of it (forward delete)
 - `ctrl-s` - linux pauses output to screen
+- `ctrl-q` - Release terminal output (after being paused)
 - `ctrl-t` - transpose chars on either side of point
 - `ctrl-l` - clear screen
 - `ctrl-k` - delete line after cursor (cut to clipboard)